Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Estimation of the mediator and outcome model parameters

-We provided two strategies to calculate $\widehat{E}[A|A^*,M,\bm W]$.
-First, observing that all of the variables used in $E[A|A^*,M,\bm W]$ are available in the validation study, one can specify a model for $E[A|A^*,M,\bm W]$ and then fit this in the validation study directly.
+We provide two strategies to calculate $\widehat{E}[A|A^*,M,\bm W]$.
+First, observing that all of the variables used in $E[A|A^*,M,\bm W]$ are fully observed in the validation study, one can specify a model for $E[A|A^*,M,\bm W]$ based on the validation study directly.
 For example, we can first specify the following regression for $E[A|A^*,M,\bm W]$: